LetsDoVideo/source-transition-manager/README.md

 Source Transition Manager adds a dock to OBS that lets you:

-- **See and change** show and hide transitions for any selected source in one place
+- **See and change** transitions for any selected source in one place
 - **Adjust both** show and hide type and duration without reopening anything
 - **Apply to all** sources in the current scene with one click
 - **Copy and paste** transition settings between sources